 Simpson was planning to publish If I Did It—a hypothetical account of how he would have committed the Brown Simpson/Goldman murders—in late 2006, but after a publishing deal fell through, a federal bankruptcy judge awarded the book's rights to the family of Ronald Goldman.
 The Goldman family added commentary to the work and re-titled it If I Did It: Confessions of the Killer; the book was published on September 12, 2007.

 In October 2008, O.J.
 Simpson was convicted on 12 counts of armed robbery and kidnapping, along with Clarence Stewart.
 The two men were found guilty of robbing two sports memorabilia dealers at gunpoint in a Las Vegas hotel room in 2007.
 Simpson, who was immediately taken into custody, told police that he had just been trying to reclaim his possessions.

-In December 2008, Simpson and Stewart were sentenced to 33 years in prison, with the possibility of parole after nine years.
+In December 2008, Simpson and Stewart were sentenced to up to 33 years in prison, with the possibility of parole after nine years.
 The sentencing came exactly 13 years to the day after Simpson was acquitted of the Brown Simpson/Goldman murders.
-Simpson is currently serving his sentence at the Lovelock Correctional Center in Lovelock, Nevada.

 profile name: O.J.
 Simpson profile occupation: